Panasonic G9 vs Sony RX100 V

 Unlike the RX100 V, the G9 has the capacity to capture high quality composite images (80.6MP) by combining multiple shots after shifting its sensor by miniscule distances.
 This multi-shot, pixel-shift mode is most suitable for photography of stationary objects (landscapes, studio scenes).

-Many modern cameras are not only capable of taking still images, but can also record movies.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the G9 provides a higher frame rate than the RX100 V. It can shoot video footage at 4K/60p, while the Sony is limited to 4K/30p.
+Many modern cameras cannot only take still pictures, but also record videos.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the G9 provides a higher frame rate than the RX100 V. It can shoot video footage at 4K/60p, while the Sony is limited to 4K/30p.

 Feature comparison: Panasonic G9 vs Sony RX100 V

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the G9 offers a substantially higher resolution than the one in the RX100 V (3680k vs 2359k dots).
 The adjacent table lists some of the other core features of the Panasonic G9 and Sony RX100 V along with similar information for a selection of comparators.

 |Panasonic G9»||3680||Y||3.0||1040||swivel||Y||1/8000s||20.0||n||Y||Panasonic G9|

 |Canon G7 X Mark II« »||-||n||3.0||1040||tilting||Y||1/2000s||8.0||Y||Y||Canon G7 X Mark II|

 |Nikon Z6« »||3690||Y||3.2||2100||tilting||Y||1/8000s||12.0||n||Y||Nikon Z6|